afknapping/leaving-kansas/README.md

 How to set up *The Wonderful World of Ruby and Rails*™ on OS X.

 Supported: 10.6 Snow Leopard and 10.7 Lion.
-Sorry, **no 10.5 Leopard**.
+Sorry, **no 10.5 Leopard** and so far not tested on 10.8 Mountain Lion.

+-   **Set up a Backup with Time Machine!!11!** Yes, that might include going to the store and buying a harddrive.
+Do not continue without having a backup!

+- If you've never used the terminal before, find out how to write a tilde (`~`) and do [5 minutes of shell basics](http://community.linuxmint.com/tutorial/view/100).

 - You should have [tried Ruby](http://tryruby.org/).
 It's also recommended to [try Git](http://try.github.com/).

 - [Stack Overflow](http://stackoverflow.com/) is the better Google for coding matters while [DuckDuckGo](http://duckduckgo.com) doesn't track you, has the nicer UI and some [nifty goodies](http://duckduckgo.com/tech.html).
 Tattoo **"search the interwebs!!11!"** on the back of your hands.
 Whenever you read a word you do not understand, **look on the back of your hands!**

-- If you've never used the terminal before, find out how to write a tilde (`~`) and do [5 minutes of shell basics](http://community.linuxmint.com/tutorial/view/100).

 - Install [1password](https://agilebits.com/onepassword/mac) and [its browser extensions](http://help.agilebits.com/1Password3/extension_install_update.html).